 All generations of the Hyundai Sonata produced from 2001 onwards use regular unleaded gasoline with an octane of 87 or higher.
-Premium gasoline is not recommended since it does not have any benefits over regular gasoline for the Sonata.
+Premium gasoline isn’t recommended since it does not have any benefits over regular gasoline for the Sonata.
+Reformulated gasoline is suitable for all generations of the Hyundai Sonata while additives are generally not recommended.

 Let’s start by clarifying a few things about premium gasoline.
 Many Sonata owners wonder whether or not they should use this kind of fuel in their car.
 However, it’s not advised to use premium gasoline in Sonata for the simple reason that this has not performance or durability benefit whatsoever.